firecracker-microvm/firecracker/docs/network-setup.md

 **Note:** Sometimes, it's undesirable to have `iproute2` (providing the `ip` command) installed on your guest OS, or you simply want to have these steps be performed automatically.
 To do this, check out the
-_Advanced: Guest network configuration at kernel level_ section.
+_Advanced: Guest network configuration using kernel command line_ section.

 ## Cleaning up